ferdinalaxewall/service-repository-generator/README.md

 # Laravel Service Repository Generator
-Laravel Service Repository Generator is a Package for Generating Service and Repository Class based on Model
+Laravel Service Repository Generator is a Package for Generating Service and Repository Class based on Model or custom name

 ## Installation Guide
 ```bash